-Talk to your doctor or pharmacist before taking Amoxicillin Powder for oral suspension if you:
+Talk to your doctor or pharmacist before taking Amoxicillin Sugar Free Suspension if you:

-- have glandular fever (fever, sore throat, swollen glands and extreme tiredness)
+- have glandular fever (fever, sore, throat, swollen glands and extreme tiredness)

 - have kidney problems

 - are not urinating regularly.

-If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking amoxicillin.
+If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking Amoxicillin Sugar Free Suspension.